peterszatmary/software-testing-notes/README.md

 -   you would like to **write neither many nor not enough tests**.
 Balance is the key.
 Because to much tests costs time.
 And time means money.
 Not enough tests leads to many bugs, production problems, unsatisfied customer that lead to more fixing less writing new code / features that will cost also time and could lead to lossing the customer (the worst scenario).

 -   you would like to **write tests that are working** !!
-You would like to have stronger tests than weak (weaker) tests.
+You would like to have stronger (with bigger test coverage) tests than weak (with lower test coverage) tests.
 So question is, which testing strategies to choose and why?
 Because bad testing strategies could lead also to same results as many or not enough tests (result mentioned earlier).

 -   you would like **automate your tests** to run them periodically.